silentdiverchris/Archivist/README.md

 Errors, warnings and job start and finish messages will always be written to the Windows event log.

-By default, information messages will not be sent to the event log, set application settings VerboseEventLog to true to write all progress messages to it.
+By default, information messages will not be sent to the event log, set application settings VerboseEventLog to true to write all progress messages to it, but best not to really.

-The program is written with Net Core so can be used on platforms other than Windows but the event log writing will currently only work on Windows.
+The program is written with Net Core so can be built for platforms other than Windows but the event log writing will currently only work on Windows.

 ## Console

-If job setting WriteToConsole is true, it will write a pretty full account of what it is doing to the console, setting VerboseConsole to true sends a good deal more to the console.
+If job setting WriteToConsole is true, it will write a pretty full account of what it is doing to the console, setting VerboseConsole to true sends a lot more to the console.

 If PauseBeforeExit is true or if any errors are detected, it will ask for a key to be pressed before closing the console at the end of a run.